When it comes to cooking, there’s nothing quite like a good open fire. But should you use a range hood over an open fire or grill?

-This article will teach you what range hoods are, how they work on an open fire, and their benefits so you can enjoy cooking with less smell and smoke.
+This article will teach you what range hoods are, how they work, and their benefits so you can enjoy cooking with less odor and smoke.

-It is not advised.
+It is not advised to mount a range hood over an open fire.
 An open fire generates a lot of heat, damaging your hood.
 Instead, mount your hood over an outdoor propane or gas grill instead.
 These grills allow you to control the heat easily and are a much safer option for your outdoor kitchen.

 A range hood is one of the most important kitchen appliances.
-It consists of a canopy or other “capture area” type and a fan or blower motor to extract cooking-related air pollution.
-The range hood maintains the air quality in the kitchen and makes cleaning much easier by capturing and eliminating contaminated air at its source.
+It has a canopy and a fan or blower motor to remove pollution from the air caused by cooking.
+The range hood keeps the air in the kitchen clean and makes cleaning much easier by catching and getting rid of dirty air right at the source.

-How does a range hood work on an open fire
+Advantages of a range hood over an open flame

 What are the disadvantages of range hoods over an open fire

 The average residential range can reach temperatures of around 550º F. However, unlike a stove, which you can closely monitor and control, a fire is more difficult to manage.
-An open fire could melt all of the internal components of your range hood at temperatures of 600 degrees Fahrenheit or higher.
+An open fire could melt all of the internal components of your range hood at temperatures of 600º F or higher.

 A hood will only work over a fire if its components are completely remote and the lights are explosion-proof.
 Although installing a hood over an open fire is not recommended, some range hoods are designed to withstand the intense heat.
 Control and touch panels, on the other hand, are more brittle.
 They must be far away from the heat, mounted on a wall.
 Similarly, LED and halogen lights do not tolerate heat well, so you should invest in heatproof and explosion-proof lighting.